Frequently asked questions about Power BI Embedded

 Australia Southeast, Brazil South, Canada Central, East US 2, India West, Japan East, North Central US, North Europe, South Central US, Southeast Asia, UK South, West Europe, West US, and West US 2.

-What type of content pack data can be embedded?
+What content pack data types can you embed?

-Dashboards and tiles that are built from content pack datasets cannot be embedded, however, reports built from a content pack dataset can be embedded.
+You can't embed Dashboards and tiles built from content pack datasets.
+However, you can embed reports built from a content pack dataset.

 For RLS, the ISV developer controls the data filtering as part of the model creation and embed token generation.
 The end user sees only what the ISV allows the user to see.
 In this case, the user can choose to see less than what's being filtered, but won’t be able to bypass the RLS configuration and see more than what's allowed.

 How do I manage permissions for service principals with Power BI?